 For instance, assume a business decides to use a shopping cart platform as one of their sales channels.
 Here, the order management system needs to extract relevant data, such as order details and customer information, from the shopping cart platform.
 Now suppose the business is considering selling on a general marketplace like Amazon.
 Since they will be receiving orders from both channels, it will make things difficult if their order management system only manages orders from their shopping cart platform.
 Using an order management system that can communicate with both channels will help optimize their experience by synchronizing orders for quick processing, retrieving order status updates for easy tracking, extracting customer details to send timely notifications, and sending automated product count and inventory update notifications.

 As a business starts to grow, it becomes more difficult to keep track of the stock levels for every single product.
 Not only should an order management system keep track of your inventory, it should also be able to save you from conflicting or unfulfillable orders.
 This includes placing backorders for products that are out of stock (or preventing orders from being placed if they can’t be fulfilled), reserving goods that have been added to a cart but not purchased yet, and automatically updating stock levels after each purchase.

-A fulfillment center is a third-party logistics (3PL) warehouse that takes care of the basic order management process for every incoming order, including receiving orders, processing, and fulfillment.
+A fulfillment center, like Amazon FBA’s fulfillment centers, are third-party logistics (3PL) warehouses that take care of the basic order management processes for every incoming order including receiving orders, processing, and fulfillment.
 If your business has several fulfillment centers, it’s a good idea for your order management system to come with a fulfillment integration so that you know which center to use for each order, based on location and stock on hand.

 Even for businesses that manage order fulfillment through dropshipping or third-party services, a fulfillment integration will allow you to keep track of an order’s status, including when it was shipped and when it was delivered.